 BPI's virtual fundraising event took place on Thursday, October 15.
 Watch the recording to learn about BPI's work and hear a panel discussion on education.

 The Black Philanthropy Initiative would not be able to do its work without the involvement of active volunteers who serve on committees.
-Volunteers are invited to become involved on a BPI subcommittee including Board Development and Governance, Events and Marketing, Grants, or Resource Development.
+Volunteers are invited to become involved on a BPI subcommittee including Community Engagement, Grants, Governance, or Resource Development.
 Email Shamika Starke to get engaged.

 Gifts to the Black Philanthropy Fund support grantmaking to organizations that address racial equity in education in Forsyth County.